nikiluk/automate-ookla-speedtest/readme.md

 Speed and ping based on the hour of the day
 ![Visualize internet speed based on the hour of the day](./src/images/hourly-average.png)
 ![Visualize internet ping based on the hour of the day](./src/images/hourly-ping.png)

-## How to get started and automatically measure the internet speed
-1. Download this repository to your PC.
-2. Download Speedtest CLI from [here](https://www.speedtest.net/apps/cli) and unpack `speedtest.exe` file in the repository folder.
-3. Open PowerShell in your terminal in this folder and type `.\test`
-4. Test results will be saved in `internetspeed.json` as specified in `test.ps1`.

-Additionally you can output to CSV but with less options, by running  `.\test-csv`

 ## Options
 Options from `test.ps1`